riganti/dotvvm-docs/Controls/bootstrap5/CollapsiblePanel/sample2/sample.md

-## Sample 2: IsCollapsed binding
+## Sample 2: IsExpanded binding

-Use `IsCollapsed` to control state of collapsible panel programmatically.
+Use `IsExpanded` to control state of collapsible panel programmatically.

-`IsCollapsed` property can be also use to set the initial state of Collapsible Panel.
+`IsExpanded` property can be also use to set the initial state of Collapsible Panel.